timescale/tobs/chart/docs/upgrades.md

 kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.47.0/example/prometheus-operator-crd/monitoring.coreos.com_prometheusrules.yaml
 ```

-The tobs `0.4.x` installation uses the node-exporter daemonset & node-exporter service from Kube-Prometheus stack.
+The tobs `0.4.x` installation uses the node-exporter daemonset & node-exporter service from the Kube-Prometheus stack.
 This requires manual deletion of these resources.
-The upgrade flow will re-create these resources.
+The upgrade flow will recreate these resources.

 Delete `tobs-node-exporter` daemonset: